- CCRI’s Definition of an Educated Person

 Testing takes approximately 2.5 hours and can be completed in the Department of Advising and Counseling.

+Plagiarism is one form of academic dishonesty addressed by CCRI's Policy on Academic Integrity.
 The term “plagiarism” includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgment.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.

 Students may change from one CCRI program or curriculum to another through the “Change My Major” link found on the “For Students tab” in their MyCCRI account.
 In some cases, this requires approval from the academic department.
 For more information about the Health Sciences admission process, please visit Admission Guidelines for Health & Rehabilitative Sciences